Yeshoa/FFC-Official-Website/README.md

   Design small SVG or PNG badges for every achievement type.
 * **Create More Achievements**
   Expand achievement library with new conditions.
+* **Add stadiums to all matches possible, and show them in match cards**
+* **Stylish Achievements Page (test.astro)**
+  A page with all the achievements of the FFC.
+Organized by Category->Subcategory.
+Should show:
+  - Owners
+  - Not unlocked achievements should not be showed, instead, a mystery card

 ---